 Or was it?
 Commercially, yes.
 Artistically though, a more nuanced take is needed.
 I can look at every track on Living Eyes and irrespective of public backlash, radio blacklisting, record company upheaval, inter-band politics and personnel changes, there’s nothing that sounds like an out and out smash.
 Unlike the hit-packed Guilty album for Streisand from the previous year and the hits that came in the following three years with the Dionne Warwick, Kenny Rogers and Diana Ross albums, bar a couple of tracks, Living Eyes was almost old-fashioned.

-The pretty title track has gorgeous enough chord progressions that with the right arrangement could’ve put it on a par with Spirits Having Flown’s sublime title track.
+As for what did make the album, Living Eyes’ pretty title track has gorgeous enough chord progressions that with the right arrangement could’ve put it on a par with Spirits Having Flown’s sublime title track.
 The same could be said for Paradise, while the Robin-led Don’t Fall In Love With Me has one of the most whopping, harmony-laden hooks the brothers ever sung: “Gonna’ be a lonely night / nothing but a lonely night / gonna’ be a lonely night…”

 I Still Love You is pleasant if non-essential, while lead single He’s A Liar – a US #30 – is a song I’m desperate to hear with new ears.
 It has the riffs and the sound effects and even one of the brothers best ever videos, but I never like it as much as I want to.
 One day.